 • Range of motion

-The ultimate goal is to facilitate tissue healing and restoring functional movement patterns.
+The ultimate goal is to facilitate tissue healing and restore functional movement patterns.

 How is Dry Needling Different From Acupuncture?